Awareness

 What is urgent starts to feel true.

-This is the territory PanoSight explores: not just how people think, but how clarity itself bends under pressure.
+This is the territory PanoSight explores: not just how people think, but how clarity itself bends under pressure, and how to help people recover clearer seeing when something important is at stake.

 Fog and Signal

-PanoSight is an attempt to study that condition carefully: how fog forms, how signal gets distorted, and what helps clarity return.
+PanoSight studies how fog forms, how signal gets distorted, and what helps people recover enough space to see and choose more clearly.

 The Working Model